yaotingchun/FarmQuest/README.md

 ### 🌍 SDG Alignment
 *   **SDG 2: Zero Hunger** — Increasing agricultural productivity and ensuring sustainable food production systems.
-*   **SDG 9: Industry, Innovation, & Infrastructure** — Integrating AI, RAG, and Drone technology into traditional farming.
+*   **SDG 9: Industry, Innovation, & Infrastructure** — Integrating AI, RAG, and Vertex AI into traditional farming.
 *   **SDG 12: Responsible Consumption & Production** — Precision farming that minimizes resource waste.

 ### 💡 The Solution: AI-Driven Decentralized Agriculture
 FarmQuest is a **hybrid decentralized agrotech platform** that democratizes smart farming by putting expert agricultural intelligence into the hands of every home grower and smallholder:

-*   **Demand-First Farming:** A marketplace where users plant because demand exists, matching local supply with real-time community needs.
-*   **RAG-Grounded Guidance:** Personalized, step-by-step planting plans powered by Gemini 2.5 Flash and Vertex AI Search, tailored to local weather and user budget.
-*   **AI Plant Doctor:** Instant image-based diagnosis of crop diseases with step-by-step recovery timelines.
-*   **Technological Sovereignty:** Empowering citizens to contribute to national output and buffer against global supply shocks.
+*   **Self-Farming Mode**: Provides customized, step-by-step AI-guided farming plans for individuals to grow crops at home for personal use or hobbies.
+*   **Marketplace Mode**: A peer-to-peer (P2P) hub where users can post crop requests (demand) and accept farming/planning tasks (supply) to generate income.
+*   **Gamified Farming Experience**: Transforms complex agricultural routines into interactive "Quests" with digital rewards to maintain long-term user engagement.

 ---